 Read about Jessica's internship on the QUT Creative Industries No Walls blog.

 Internships are task based with the candidate working with staff at both QUT Art Museum and William Robinson Gallery across areas including Public Programs and Education, and Curatorial and Exhibitions.
-For-credit and not-for-credit internship options are available for undergraduate and post-graduate QUT students.
+For-credit internship options are also available for undergraduate and post-graduate QUT students.

 For QUT students in their final year of a Bachelor of Creative Industries, an internship can be completed through the Creative Industries Work Integrated Learning Program (CI WIL) for academic credit over one or two semesters.
-Further information regarding the enrolment process and deadlines can be found on the CI WIL Hub on QUT Blackboard.
+To read more and apply for a WIL placement at the galleries please login to the InPlace site.